 Imagine you sell petrol lawnmowers.
 You might be tempted to target people with an interest in gardening.
-But some enthusiastic gardeners live in flats and their gardening takes place on an allotment.
+But some gardeners live in flats and their gardening takes place on an allotment.
 Others have paved over their lawns to create a parking space and their gardening is limited to raised beds and pots.
 Others have environmental concerns and prefer electric mowers.

 Your ideal customer is your biggest fan.
 Whatever problem your service or product solves, it's a problem your ideal customer has, and you are the best solution they can think of.
 If your customer loves you and what you do, everything that comes next is easier.

-2. They are easy to reach out to
+2. They are easier to reach

 3. They are receptive to marketing

-4. They have a relatively short sales cycle
+4. They have a shorter sales cycle

 5. They are repeat customers